saiftynet/SCAD/README.md

 * `use` *experimental*

-   uses library files.
+Uses library files.
 These are external files in OpenSCAD paths and allow access to OpenSCADs extensive libraries.
 The modules in these libraries are executed using `$scad runModule($modulename,$name_for_item,$params_as_scalar_or_ref)`

 ### Planned Features